-A single hooded seal pup was first observed among a large whelping concentration of harp seals (54°04'N 54°46'W) on 7 March 1990.
-This pup, a thin blueback, was found during daily helicopter reconnaissance and visual surveys of the harp seal whelping patch (Stenson et al., 1993).
-At least 5 additional thin bluebacks were seen among whelping harp seals between 12-17 March 1990.
+A single hooded seal pup was first observed among a large whelping concentration of harp seals (54° 04' N 54° 46' W) on 7 March 1990.
+This pup, a thin blueback, was found during daily helicopter reconnaissance and visual surveys of the harp seal whelping patch (Stenson et al. 1993).
+At least 5 additional thin bluebacks were seen among whelping harp seals between 12 - 17 March.

-Large numbers of scattered hooded seals were observed on 11 March 1990 during fixed-wing reconnaissance transects flown between 51°20'N and 51°40'N and 51°55'W and 54°10'W. A whelping concentration was located north of this area and a satellite transmitter was deployed southwest of this patch at 51°53'N 53°22'W on 13 March 1990.
+Large numbers of scattered hooded seals were observed on 11 March during fixed-wing reconnaissance transects flown between 51° 20'N and 51° 40'N and 51° 55' W and 54° 10'W. A whelping concentration was located north of this area and a satellite transmitter was deployed southwest of this patch at 51° 53'N 53° 22'W on 13 March.

-A second whelping concentration was identified on 25 March 1990 in an area slightly north of the first patch.
+A second whelping concentration was identified on 25 March in an area slightly north of the first patch.
 To ensure that this concentration was independent of the first, helicopter reconnaissance flights were flown to the south of this second patch.
-Although we failed to locate the first concentration, fixed-wing reconnaissance flights and photographs of the region indicated that hooded seals were present farther south on 25 March 1990.
-Also, two small VHF transmitters (range 10-30 km), placed on the ice within the original patch, could not be located during survey and reconnaissance flights over the second concentration from 25-27 March 1990.
-To confirm that the two concentrations were independent, maps of the transects flown were overlaid using estimates of drift obtained from the satellite transmitter placed near the first group.
+Although we failed to locate the first concentration, fixed-wing reconnaissance flights and photographs of the region indicated that hooded seals were present farther south on 25 March.
+Also, two small VHF transmitters (range 10-30 km), placed on the ice within the original patch, could not be located during survey and reconnaissance flights over the second concentration from 25 -27 March.
+To confirm that the two concentrations were independent, maps of the transmitter placed near the first group.
 No overlap occurred between the two concentrations.

 Visual surveys of both whelping concentrations were successfully completed.
-The first concentration, located on 19 March 1990 from 51°15'N to 52°25'N and between 52°17'W and 52°29'W was surveyed on 21 March 1990.
-A total of 4 816 pups were counted over 24 transects.
-Mean density was 10.7 pups/km2 (SE = 5.7).
-The numbers of pups present was estimated to be 26 900 (SE = 1 378) (Table 2).
+The first concentration, located on 19 March from 51° 15'N to 52° 25'N and between 52° 17'W and 52° 29'W was surveyed on 21 March.
+A total of 4,816 pups were counted over 24 transects.
+Mean density was 10.7 pups/km (SE=5.7).
+The numbers of pups present was estimated to be 26,900 with a standard error of 1,378 (Table 2).

-The visual survey of the second concentration was carried out on 25 March 1990 and consisted of 18 transects ranging from 11.4 to 79.3 km in length.
-A total of 950 pups were observed for a mean density of 5.3 pups/km2.
-The total numbers of pups present was estimated to be 17 594 (SE = 1 375) (Table 2).
+The visual survey of the second concentration was carried out on 25 March and consisted of 18 transects ranging from 11.4 to 79.3 km in length.
+A total of 950 pups were observed for a mean density of 5.3 pups/km.
+The total numbers of pups present was estimated to be 17,594 with a standard error of 1,375 (Table 2).